philsv/ai_tennis_analysis/README.md

 ## Output Example

-This is the final output video:
+This is a snippet from the final output video:

 ![image](example.gif)